gp2u/opendata4covid19/README.md

 ### Korean_Codes directory

-The mapping between the GNL_CD medication code and the generic name is supplied in 2 formats.
+The mapping between the GNL_CD medication code and the generic name is supplied.

 The KCD-7 disease codes are included but these do not seem to map to the codes in use.